 When you’re a hands-on practitioner, it’s really easy to lose control of your time.
 Here are 2 on-line scheduling apps that help in unexpected ways… one of them inspired me to do something that earned $5000…

 Enjoy it or not, practitioners spend time, money & mental energy on marketing.
 What if it were a waste of resources?
-Here’s a quick way to find out… then you have the choice of doing what works best for you.
+Would you do what works?

 A lot of Feldenkrais practitioners have trouble getting clients because they’re marketing to problems people don’t know they have.
 Here’s what works better.